MortalJudgment/Fisher_KPP/README.md

-# Understanding a unifying theory of Branching Morphogenesis & Presentation about the numerial methods for KPP - Fisher’s equation
+# Understanding a unifying theory of Branching Morphogenesis & Presentation about the numerial methods for KPP - Fisher’s equation  (8/2023)
+## Difference equation
-## Professor Raoul Gael (8/2023)
+## Professor Raoul Gael